syncfusion-content/javascript-docs/js/DropDownTree/LoadOnDemand.md

 ## Load On Demand

 Load on demand feature allows the DropDownTree items to load on request from the service/database, on clicking the expand icon.
-This functionality helps to improve performance on control’s initial rendering timeas data items load only on request.
+This functionality helps to improve performance on control’s initial rendering time as data items load only on request.

 The [loadOnDemand](https://help.syncfusion.com/api/js/ejdropdowntree#members:loadOnDemand) property is used to enable or disable the load on demand functionality of the DropDownTree.